mickael-kerjean/filestash-website/_posts/2020-04-30-sftp-browser.md

 ---
-title: SFTP Browser | The best online SFTP client
+title: A web client to do file transfer over SSH
 description: A web interface to access your SFTP server from your browser
 layout: landing
+permalink: /ssh-file-transfer.html
+redirect_from:
-permalink: /online-sftp-browser.html
+  - /online-sftp-browser.html
 ---

 <link rel="stylesheet" href="/css/landing-page.css">